2014 USRA STOCK CAR RULES

 16.9.2 Crate Engine is not subject to claim.

 16.9.3 Must be unaltered and sealed from factory at appropriate points (intake, head, timing chain cover and oil pan) with approved GPP break-off bolts.
-Any altered, damaged or missing GPP break-off bolts will result in driver being disqualified from that event, loss of all track and national points accumulated up to, and including, the date of the offense, a $1,000 fine and a one-year suspension from all events.
+Any altered, damaged or missing GPP break-off bolts will result in driver being disqualified from that event, loss of all track and national points accumulated up to, and including, the date of the offense, and a $2,000 fine and fourteen (14) day suspension from all USRA-sanctioned events.
+Second offense carries a $5,000 fine and one (1) year suspension.

 16.9.4 May utilize one (1) Holley 4-barrel carburetor.
 Use of a spacer between carburetor and intake is optional, but must be no more than one (1) inch thick if used and may not be throttle bore adjustable.
 Aerosol carburetors are not permitted.
 Carburetors shall be subject to claim, as outlined in Claim Procedures (Article 19).